-- Informatics: The science of Metabolomics is driven at least as much the informatics infrastructure as by the actual hardware platform.
+- Informatics: The science of Metabolomics is driven at least as much by the informatics infrastructure as by the actual hardware platform.
 This begins with a LIMS system capable of tracking samples, the process through data acquisition and analysis, to the final report.
-A separate set of tools is available for quality control, initial data analysis and report generation.
+A separate set of tools is available for quality control, initial data analysis, and report generation.

-- Robotics: Humans are too good at thinking and being creative to do the repetitive, mundane, error prone tasks involved in most sample handling.
+- Robotics: Humans are too good at thinking and being creative to do the repetitive, mundane, error-prone tasks involved in most sample handling.
 Automating processes wherever possible reduces error and enhances data quality.

 - Standards-based QA/QC: The use of standards to monitor all aspects of the sample preparation and analytics assures a continuously improved process in which the level of error is always known.
 This allows better experiment design, which yields better quality information from fewer samples.

 Lipidomics approaches can provide valuable new insights into the role of lipid molecular species in human health and disease and may identify potential lipidomic biomarkers that can be developed for diagnostic/prognostic and therapeutic use.
-Our strategy is to use a ABSCIEX 5600 triple TOF MS that combines high-sensitivity detection, high resolution with the fast acquisition speeds, and stable mass accuracy over days of acquisition accompanied by RPUPLC methodology.
+Our strategy is to use an ABSCIEX 5600 triple TOF MS that combines high-sensitivity detection, high resolution with fast acquisition speeds, and stable mass accuracy over days of acquisition accompanied by RPUPLC methodology.
 Identification of lipids is accomplished by data-dependent MS/MS product ion information of human plasma lipid species in both positive and negative ionization modes.
 During the electrospray ionization, molecular ion adducts such as [M+H]+, [M+Na]+ and [M+NH4]+ or [M−H]−, and [M+CH3COO]− are formed in both positive and negative modes.
 Data-dependent MS/MS acquisition provides information on the nature of the head group and/or neutral loss of the head group from the molecular ion adducts.
 The information on fatty acids composition of the lipids is obtained in the negative mode.

 More background information about the Shotgun Lipidomics platform.
 Lipids are extracted from biological samples using a modified Bligh-Dyer method using liquid-liquid extraction at room temperature after spiking with internal standards.
-Analysis of lipids is performed on reversed phase HPLC, followed by MS analysis that alternates between MS and data-dependent MS2 scans using dynamic exclusion in both positive and negative polarity and yields excellent separation of all classes of lipids.
-Quality Controls (QC) are prepared by pooling equal volumes of each sample, in addition to a well characterized plasma pools, and are injected at the beginning and end of each analysis and after every 10 sample injections, to provide a measurement of the system’s stability and performance as well as reproducibility of the sample preparation method .
-Lipids are identified using the LipidBlast library (computer-generated tandem mass spectral library of 212,516 spectra covering 119,200 compounds from 26 lipid compound classes), by matching the product ions MS/MS data.
-The method allows us to measure >70% of lipids with an intensity RSD value below 20% belonging to eight different lipid classes which includes phospholipids like lysophosphotidylchioline (lysoPC), lysophosphotidylchioline (PC), phosphotidylethanolamine (PE), phoaphotidylserine (PS), phosphotidylglycerol (PG), phosphatidylinositol (PI), glycerolipids like triglyceride (TG), diglyceride (DG) and monoglyceride (MG) and sphingholipods like sphingomyleon (SM) and ceramides (Ce) in a single RP UPLC-QTOF MS/MS acquisition.
+Analysis of lipids is performed on reversed-phase HPLC, followed by MS analysis that alternates between MS and data-dependent MS2 scans using dynamic exclusion in both positive and negative polarity and yields excellent separation of all classes of lipids.
+Quality Controls (QC) are prepared by pooling equal volumes of each sample, in addition to well-characterized plasma pools, and are injected at the beginning and end of each analysis and after every 10 sample injections, to provide a measurement of the system’s stability and performance as well as reproducibility of the sample preparation method .
+Lipids are identified using the LipidBlast library (computer-generated tandem mass spectral library of 212,516 spectra covering 119,200 compounds from 26 lipid compound classes), by matching the productions MS/MS data.
+The method allows us to measure >70% of lipids with an intensity RSD value below 20% belonging to eight different lipid classes which include phospholipids like lysophosphotidylchioline (lysoPC), lysophosphotidylchioline (PC), phosphotidylethanolamine (PE), phoaphotidylserine (PS), phosphotidylglycerol (PG), phosphatidylinositol (PI), glycerolipids like triglyceride (TG), diglyceride (DG) and monoglyceride (MG) and sphingholipods like sphingomyleon (SM) and ceramides (Ce) in a single RP UPLC-QTOF MS/MS acquisition.
 The lipids are quantified using Multiquant and normalized by internal standards.
 This method displays excellent reproducibility, mass accuracy and no significant carryover.
 The method is successfully utilized for the comprehensive lipidomic profiling of complex biological samples like tissues, plasma, serum, urine, saliva, cells etc.